-- Smartshares NZ Dividend ETF (0.54%) – Invests in the 25 highest dividend yielding companies from the Top 50 NZ Fund
+- Smartshares NZ Dividend ETF (0.54%) – Invests in the 25 highest dividend yielding companies out of the NZ Top 50

 - Smartshares US Large Growth ETF (0.51%) – Invests in large US companies that are expected to grow faster than average, but typically pay small dividends

-Invests in shares from a specific industry.
+Only invests in shares from a specific industry.
 They offer lower diversification, sometimes have higher fees, and chances are the companies found in these funds are also part of a global or region specific fund (for example, NZ Property already makes up around 13% of the NZ Top 50 ETF).
 So use these funds to complement your portfolio, rather than make up a core part of it.

-- AMP Capital Australasian Property Index Fund (0.42%) (InvestNow only) – Invests in property funds listed in the NZ and Aussie markets.
+- Macquarie Australasian Property Index Fund (0.82%) (InvestNow only) – Invests in Real Estate Investment Trusts (REITs) listed in the NZ and Aussie markets.
 An alternative fund available on Sharesies is the NZ Property Fund (0.54%).
 Find out more about REITs in this article.

 - Smartshares Healthcare Innovation ETF (0.75%) – Invests in companies innovating in medical treatment and technology.